 Prior to transferring legal custody, the service worker should assist the relatives in accessing and initiating services, including filling out forms to establish eligibility for services.
-Depending on availability and eligibility, the following resources and/or services may be available and should be discussed with the relative:
+The Relative's Guide to Services Post-Custody Transfer should be discussed and provided to the relative.